ales27pm/mobile-vscode-project/README.md

 MobileVSCode bridges the gap between powerful mobile hardware and professional development workflows.
 It provides a fluid, intuitive client that connects directly to your existing, fully-configured Visual Studio Code environment, allowing you to browse files, edit code, run searches and use Git from anywhere.

+See [ARCHITECTURE.md](ARCHITECTURE.md) for a high-level overview of how the server and mobile client work together.

 ## Key Features

 - **True VS Code Backend**: Runs as a standard VS Code extension with full access to your workspace, terminals and settings.